Work+Life Connections Individual and Family Counseling

 If you are scheduling for a child/teen, please have the last four digits of his/her social security number available when making the appointment.

-If it's been more than a year since your last appointment, please contact Lisa below to update your info.
+If it's been more than a year since your last appointment, please contact us below to update your info.

-If you would prefer to contact us directly to make an appointment, please call or e-mail Lisa at the information below.
+If you would prefer to contact us directly to make an appointment, please email or call us.

 Mental Health Kit